adrian-moisa/visual-school/01-basic-html/02-basic-css/README.md

 <br><br><br>
 ## Why CSS matters
 *What role does it play in app/website building*
+- Well, let's just say that using inline html attributes and  tables for styling and templating is like using a stone axe to make high end furniture while the rest of the world uses electric tools with laser measurements and Elon Musk is busy colonising Mars.
-- Having the CSS language makes the task of maintaining the style of website a really easy task.
+- Improved maintainability.
+Having the CSS language makes the task of maintaining the style of website a really easy and enjoyable task.
+- Improves collaboration between team members due to the fact the stylesheets can be grouped and created for specific purposes.
+Improves clarity by clearly stating intent.
+This leads to less judgement erors and mistakes.

 <br><br><br>
 ## Tasks